laravel/docs/session.md

 Since HTTP driven applications are stateless, sessions provide a way to store information about the user across multiple requests.
 That user information is typically placed in a persistent store / backend that can be accessed from subsequent requests.

 Laravel ships with a variety of session backends that are accessed through an expressive, unified API.
-Support for popular backends such as [Memcached](https://memcached.org), [Redis](https://redis.io), and databases is included.
+Support for popular backends such as [Memcached](https://memcached.org), [Redis](https://redis.io), and databases are included.

 <a name="configuration"></a>
 ### Configuration